TR-1000/Data-Rithms-and-Alogostructures/java/infosys_study_guide.md

     - 0 = the objects are equal
     - -i = the object is &quot;smaller&quot;
     - +i = the object is &quot;larger&quot;
 - Comparator (functional interface) is used to provide multiple sorting methods for objects that will need to be sorted in multiple ways.
 The Comparator interface is implemented by a separate class.
-This class then implements Comparator.
+This class then implements "compare() " method.

-" compare() " method.

 **Wrapper Classes**
 - convert primitive data types into objects.